Unboxed-Software/solana-course/content/movie-review-pt2.md

 To store data on an account, we must serialize the data.
 Serialization is the process of converting an object into a bytes array (an area of memory containing a continuous sequence of bytes).
 For our use case, the object is simply the data we want to store.
 Writing to the data field of an account requires that we first serialization the data we want to store.

 Deserialization is the process of reconstructing an object from a byte array.
 To read the data from an existing account, we must deserialized the account data from bytes into readable objects.
-We can then update this data and reserialize the data into the account.
+We can then update this (deserialized) data and serialize the data into the account again.

 To serialize and deserialize account data on Solana, we use the `BorshSerialize` and `BorshDeserialize` macros from the `borsh` crate.